sudmed/KodeKloud/Ansible Facts Gathering/task.md

 ```

-## validate the task by curl to all app server and check
+## 3. Validate the task by curl to all app server and check

 `curl http://stapp01`
 ```console